damianlujep/Hydraulic_Pump_Design_React/README.md

 This project is in continuous development process.

 ### Technologies and tools:
-`The app was developed using:` Webstorm, GitHub, Material-UI, React, React Router, React Swipeable Views, Chart.js, clsx
+`The app was developed using:` Webstorm, GitHub, React, Redux, React Router, React Swipeable Views, Material-UI, Recharts

 ### Deployment:
 This project has been deployed with Docker.